Mekto01/GW.LINK/README.md

 # GW.LINK
 Capstone Project BE

-This repo includes the backend code use in our MSIST capstone project.
+This repo includes sample backend code used in our MSIST capstone project.
 The GW.Link system is a React web application backed by an AWS serverless backend.

 AWS services used are:
 - Amazon S3